Full video: http://youtu.be/-RRaYNLv_Zs

 For the pulleys, I used Parametric Pulley by droftarts.
 I kept them although I dropped using tooth belts (replacing it with elastic ribbon), because they give good friction.

 Please take a look at these remixes: http://www.thingiverse.com/thing:976106, http://www.thingiverse.com/thing:973210 and http://www.thingiverse.com/thing:1656828.
-They definitely make this design better; miroks tank prints easier and without difficult removing of support, his bubble wheel not only makes more bubbles but probably also will print better on printers with problematic bed adhesion; 3dMODler's remix will help those with friction problems on the pulleys.
+They definitely make this design better; miroks tank prints easier and without difficult removing of support (his bubble wheel makes more bubbles and might print better on printers with problematic bed adhesion, but for you it might also lead to many connected bubbles which don't fly as good, as someone reported); 3dMODler's remix will help those with friction problems on the pulleys.
 The third one by jkf123 is a clever idea to reduce spilling even further, by collecting spilled liquid and leading it back to the tank again.

 For the tank support "from printbed" not "from everywhere"!